openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

  on(type:'complete' | 'fail', callback: Callback&lt;Array&lt;TaskState&gt;&gt;): void;

 Subscribes to upload completion or failure events.
-This API uses a callback to return the result synchronously.
+This API uses a callback to return the result asynchronously.

 **Required permissions**: ohos.permission.INTERNET